11 Best Cold Hardy Succulents (and a Bonus Tip!)

 2. Hens and Chicks – Sempervivum

 Likely the most cold-hardy succulent on the list, the ever-popular Hens and Chicks (a catch-all phrase for the whole genus) are pretty much all frost-resistant.
-Many of them are tolerant to an incredible -30°F.
+Many of them are tolerant of an incredible -30°F.

 Growing with little-to-no attention in full sun or shady areas, the only real requirement is keeping the soil surrounding the plant well-drained to avoid rot due to over-watering.
 With a huge range of colors and shapes to choose from, you’re sure to find one of these to be the perfect addition to your colder-climate garden.

 3. Pink Ice Plant – Lampranthus deltoides

 The sizable Pink Ice Plant can grow up to a foot tall, spreading its dark pink stems anywhere from 2-3 feet.
 The distinctive leaves, often with reddish teeth, create a dense visage, and the delicate flowers bloom a very pretty lilac during late spring and early summer and have a sweet fragrance to them.
 While it is cold-weather tolerant, this succulent is a little happier when covered and protected from frost in winter months.

 4. Chinese Dunce Cap – Orostachys iwarenge